 Finally, we have role-related behaviors and that is when your behavior or actions change when the situation or perception of the situation changes.
 (Keynote on perception, we’ll explore this further in an upcoming episode).

 An example of this is how you perform under pressure vs. doing the exact same thing when you are not under pressure.
 Or maybe you have a tendency to sleep in on Saturday mornings instead of going to your running club’s group run yet you have no problems being able to attend evening runs.

 It is the situation and its impact on your mindset that comes about in certain conditions.

 The good news is that this type of behavior is the easiest part of our personality to change and when we learn what type of things triggers certain behaviors, it makes for easier change.
 In one of the first couple of episodes, we will explore these triggers and identify how we can stop them before they can cause harm.

-For me, late night TV often leads to big bowl of buttery popcorn.
+For me, late-night TV often leads to a big bowl of buttery popcorn.
 It is one of my triggers.
-Knowing to avoid late night TV (and instead DVR’ing my shows), I remove the trigger of late night TV and thus avoid eating a big bowl of popcorn.
+Knowing to avoid late-night TV (and instead DVR’ing my shows), I remove the trigger of late-night TV and thus avoid eating a big bowl of popcorn.
 If I watch TV earlier in the day (like weekends), I have more willpower to resist.

 Willpower is like a muscle, it gets tired and you only get so much use of it each day.

 I will spend a whole episode on WillPower and how we can really increase our success as runners in a future episode.